Clear definition of strategic planning avoids the common confusion with business planning, budgeting, and marketing strategies.

 Use strategic planning principles to keep your corporate strategic planning process on track.
 Formal strategic planning as a group decision making process benefits greatly from formalizing of the procedures involved.

 Strategic planning and business planning are separate and related, and the idea of merging them under the umbrella strategic business planning is not useful.
+It is important to be clear about different forms of planning, and in particular the differences between operational and strategic planning.

 A persistent problem for some organizations is the difficulty of getting strategic plans implemented.
 Applied strategic planning blends strategy formulation with the means of managing strategy implementation.